Manifestly Lorentz invariant chiral boson action

-\textbf{Acknowledgements}: I am grateful to Igor Bandos and Dmitri Sorokin for bringing the work of Floreanini and Jackiw to my attention, and for other helpful comments on an earlier version of this paper.
+\textbf{Acknowledgements}: I am grateful to Igor Bandos, Gary Gibbons and Dmitri Sorokin for bringing to my attention relevant earlier work, and for other helpful comments on an earlier version of this paper.
 This work was partially supported by STFC consolidated grant ST/P000681/1